 If doing DIY flashing or deck construction sounds like too much, find a quality deck builder in your area.

 Along with making sure you waterproof between the house and deck, it’s good to protect your substructure during your new deck building.
 The substructure includes the bearers and deck joists that support your deck boards.

 Choose a joist and bearer tape such as Trex Protect® to cover the timber and shield it from moisture.
 Trex Protect is a non-skid, self-adhesive deck flashing tape that shields the tops of joists, rim joists, bearers, and the top of the ledger board from moisture that can lead to the development of rot and timber decay.

 - it can act as a barrier between timber and galvanized metal such as joist hangers

 - helps seal deck fasteners and prevents moisture penetration

 - provides a non-skid surface making it safer during installation

-Protecting your deck — the ledger board, substructure, and all the wood in your deck — at the time of construction is key to fighting wood’s biggest enemy: Water.
+Protecting your deck — the ledger board, substructure, and all the timber in your deck — at the time of construction is key to fighting timber’s biggest enemy: Water.
 A small investment in flashing will pay off for years to come, even if you don’t see it.